Xiangbei11/Xiangbei11.github.io/_pages/about.md

   limit: 4 # leave blank to include all the blog posts
 ---

-Hi, I’m Xiangbei Liu, a PhD candidate at [Dartmouth College](https://sites.dartmouth.edu/yanligroup/team/) from Dalian, China.
+Hi, I’m Xiangbei, a PhD candidate at [Dartmouth College](https://sites.dartmouth.edu/yanligroup/team/) from Dalian, China.
 My research focuses on applying machine learning to the design of multifunctional materials.
 This website is where I share my work, projects, and academic background.
 Whether you're here to explore my portfolio, read my blog, or just browsing — welcome!